 Our firm’s methodical approach to litigation enables you to feel confident that your children are protected and that your parental rights are secure.
 Though we understand that litigation — especially when it involves your children — can be nerve-wracking, we will keep you informed every step of the way and do our best to instill in you the confidence you need during these trying times.

 CONTACT EXPERIENCED AND REPUTABLE FAMILY LAW ATTORNEYS IN DENVER, CO

-Johnson Law Group, LLC, is the child custody dispute attorney in Denver, CO, that will help resolve those difficult issues that are vital to your child’s future when going through a divorce.
-Call Johnson Law Group, LLC, at 720-463-4333 or contact us online to schedule a consultation with a family law attorney in Denver, CO.
+Johnson Law Group, LLC, are the child custody dispute attorneys in Denver, CO, that will help resolve those difficult issues that are vital to your child’s future when going through a divorce.
+Call Johnson Law Group, LLC, at 720-452-2540 or contact us online to schedule a consultation with a family law attorney in Denver, CO.

 Our experience, dedication to Colorado families, and our success in each case we represent sets us apart from the competition.
 We are passionate about family and estate law.
 Our highly-qualified team will work tirelessly to achieve the best possible results in your case.

 13599 East 104th Avenue Suite 300 Commerce City, CO 80022 Phone: 720-452-2540 Fax: 720-500-6087 Directions

 1801 Brodway St. Suite 900 Denver, CO 80202 Phone: 720-452-2540 Fax: 720-500-6087 Directions

 2580 E Harmony Rd Suite 201 Fort Collins, CO 80528 Phone: 720-452-2540 Fax: 720-500-6087 Directions

 2438 Research Pkwy Suite 205 Colorado Springs, CO 80920 Phone: 719-624-8712 Fax: 720-500-6087 Directions